hclcnx/customizer/README.md

 IBM Connections Customizer is a new service for modifying the IBM Connections user experience.
 Detailed [documentation][1] on all aspects of Customizer is available in the docs folder.

 ### 2. Samples
-The Customizer samples referenced in the [documentation][1] plus others are available [here][2].
+All the Customizer samples referred to in the [documentation][1] are available here in the [samples folder][2].
+Other supplemental enablement videos are available online on this [YouTube channel][8].

-### 3. Join the Customizer Pilot
-If you are interested in participating in the Customizer Pilot Program you can request to join by sending a mail to `ibmcndev@us.ibm.com`.
-You must include your `name`, `organization name` and `organization id` as part of your request.
-If you do not already have an IBM Connections Cloud organization you can use a free 60 day trial account.
-Set up is quick and easy - use this [short video][4] to get started.

-### 4. Take Part in the Connections Customizer Contest
+### 3. IBM Connections Customizer GA
-To help jump start you with IBM Connections Customizer we are running a [community contest][7] for everyone to get involved.
-If you can write a cool IBM Connections customization and make it available to the community as an open sourced project then you could well be on your way to winning an ***iPad Mini*** courtesy of [OpenCode4Connections.org][5].
-See these [videos][8] to help you on your way.
+Customizer is now generally available on IBM Connections Cloud for tenants of the North America and Europe data centres.
+Before using Customizer your organization must first register for the service by sending a mail to `ibmcndev@us.ibm.com`.
+The email should include your `name`, `organization name` and `organization id`.
+Trial organizations are also eligible to use Customizer and can register in the same way.
+If you have already participated in the Customizer pilot program *you do not need to re-apply* as your organization is automatically enabled for the GA release. **NOTE** - for pilot participants who wish to continue to use applications created during the pilot phase, you must migrate these applications to the production environment.
+This is a simple process which is explained [here][9].

 ### 5. Provide Feedback
 Any bugs, feature requests and other observations should be reported as [issues][3] in this repository.